drkpkg/artemisa/README.md

-Artemisa, System of management veterinary clinic and animal refuge
+Artemisa, System of management for assets

 For the moment this software is current in development, i'm trying to finish it ASAP.